DeleteDone/DeleteDone/README.md

 - 🌱 I create applications.
 - ⚡ I'm interested in cybersecurity.
 I respect ethical hacking.
-I am learning the skills of AI and ChatGPT.
+Learning the skills of AI and ChatGPT.
 I am preparing for the CompTIA PenTest+
 - 🥅 2024 Goals: Learn New Methodologies via Freelance
 - 📫 How to reach me **OASKEROVA840@GMAIL.COM**
 - 🌍 I speak Russian (native), English (B2)